thaibinhbr97/stock-portfolio-tracker/README.md

 #### Transaction history
 - As a user, I want to view history of stocks that I buy and sell in transaction including date, symbol, action, share, price, total.
 - As a user, I want to filter a transaction history of stocks by all transactions, only buys, or only sell, search by symbol, filter by date range.

-#### Insights
-- As a user, I want to view my portfolio allocation in insights.
-- As a user, I want to view my portfolio performance in insights.

-#### Recommendations
-- As a user, I want to see recommendations of portfolio.